Senior Project Information

-Other projects: Contact me!
-I'm open to many types of projects and especially interested in working with students on nineteenth-century U.S. literature, early through 19th-century U.S. women writers, literary mesmerism, manuscripts, inter-arts projects (e.g. literature in combination with other arts such as painting, dancing, media arts, crafting, etc.), and projects regarding how literature engenders empathy in readers.
+Other projects: I'm open to many types of projects and especially interested in working with students on nineteenth-century U.S. literature, early through 19th-century U.S. women writers, literary mesmerism, manuscript study, inter-arts projects (e.g. literature in combination with other arts such as painting/drawing, dancing, media arts, crafting, etc.), and projects regarding how literature engenders empathy in readers.
+Contact me!